openai/gym/README.rst

 Testing
 =======

 We are using `nose2 <https://github.com/nose-devs/nose2>`_ for tests.
-You can run them via
+You can run them via:

 .. code:: shell